sola-st/WasmBench/README.md

 # WasmBench: A Dataset of Real-World WebAssembly Binaries

+This is a large dataset of **more than 8000 real-world WebAssembly binaries**, collected from **websites, GitHub, NPM, browser extensions**, and other sources.
+This collection can be useful to test WebAssembly-related tools, as training data for machine learning, or just to understand better how the language is used in practice.
-This is the full dataset and code for our paper *An Empirical Study of Real-World WebAssembly Binaries: Security, Languages, Use Cases* at *The Web Conference 2021 (WWW ’21)*.
-A pre-print of the paper is available at [https://software-lab.org/publications/www2021.pdf](https://software-lab.org/publications/www2021.pdf), which gives an overview of our collection methodology and detailed results.
+More details about the dataset, how we collected it, and analysis results of the binaries can be found in the publication **An Empirical Study of Real-World WebAssembly Binaries: Security, Languages, Use Cases** at *The Web Conference 2021 (WWW ’21)*.
+The paper is available at [https://software-lab.org/publications/www2021.pdf](https://software-lab.org/publications/www2021.pdf).

 You can find the full dataset of binaries and metadata under [releases](https://github.com/sola-st/WasmBench/releases).

+Specifically, an **archive with all collected binaries** and collected metadata (e.g., where the binary is from, source language, used WebAssembly extensions, etc.) is available here: **https://github.com/sola-st/WasmBench/releases/download/v1.0/all-binaries-metadata.7z**.

+A **filtered version of the dataset**, with 8461 unique binaries and their metadata is available here: **https://github.com/sola-st/WasmBench/releases/download/v1.0/all-binaries-metadata.7z**.

 ## Overview